Mercedes-Benz S-Class (W221): S 600 Guard (2006–2013)

-It is an armoured vehicle with European B6/B7 resistance level.
+The S 600 Guard is an armoured vehicle with European B6/B7 resistance level.
 It resists military-standard small-arms projectiles and provides protection against fragments from hand grenades and other explosive charges.
 Additional safety features include run-flat tyres, 90L self-sealing fuel tank and a fire-extinguishing system.
-Other features include Michelin PAX 245–700 R470 AC tires, optional emergency fresh-air system, pneumatic emergency control system for the power windows (operates independently of the on-board electronics), emergency boot opening facility, optional Panic Alarm System, rear camera, heated front windscreen and heated front windows, adjustable doorhold system for all four doors, rear doors that are pulled shut automatically over the last few millimetres, rear electric roller blinds.
+Other features include Michelin PAX 245–700 R470 AC tires, optional emergency fresh-air system, pneumatic emergency control system for the power windows (operates independently of the on-board electronics), emergency boot opening facility, optional Panic Alarm System, rear camera, heated front windscreen and heated front windows, adjustable doorhold system for all four doors, rear doors that are pulled shut automatically over the last few millimetres, and rear electric roller blinds.
 The vehicle has top speed of 210 km/h, with GVW of 4200 kg.

 S 600 Pullman Guard (2008–2013)

-It was based on the Mercedes Benz S 600 L Guard, but in limousine form with an extra-long wheelbase.
-It includes a rear entrance with increased headroom, 4 seats behind driver partition.
-Other features included reinforcement of the links between the suspension components and the bodyshell, specifically targeted modification of the suspension components themselves, an additional brace (strut tower brace) between the front suspension struts, two additional steel springs at the rear to complement the air suspension, larger twin-calliper front brake discs.
+The S600 Pullman Guard is based on the Mercedes Benz S 600 L Guard, but in limousine form with an extra-long wheelbase.
+It includes a rear entrance with increased headroom and 4 seats behind the driver partition.
+Other features include reinforcement of the links between the suspension components and the bodyshell, specifically targeted modification of the suspension components themselves, an additional brace (strut tower brace) between the front suspension struts, two additional steel springs at the rear to complement the air suspension, and larger twin-calliper front brake discs.

 The vehicles were delivered beginning in late 2008 (the first one in early part of the year for the inauguration of new Russian president Dmitry Medvedev).
 The production launch marked the 80th anniversary of the Mercedes-Benz special-protection unit.
 The President of India travels in a black Mercedes-Benz S-Class (S 600) Pullman Guard, which is stretched to limousine form and the limousine has a longer wheelbase.